-A search on eBay (United States of America) for "Honduras rosewood' (http://search.ebay.com, 13 February 2006) listed 25 small, high-quality wood items, including: pen blanks; crochet hooks; and small (c.
+A search on eBay (United States of America) for "Honduras Rosewood" (http://search.ebay.com, 13 February 2006) listed 25 small, high-quality wood items, including: pen blanks; crochet hooks; and small (c.
 1 m) pieces of timber.
-All finished items were reported by the four vendors to have been manufactured in the United States of America, thus the international trade appears to be in timber.
+All finished items were reported by the four vendors to have been manufactured in the United States, thus the international trade appears to be in timber.

-The lengths to which enthusiasts are willing to go to obtain the wood are illustrated by a story given by the company Friendly Forest Products, which at great effort imported a giant burl of the species from Belize to Miami, United States of America (Friendly Forest, 2006).
+The lengths to which enthusiasts are willing to go to obtain the wood are illustrated by a story given by the company Friendly Forest Products, who at great effort imported a giant burl of the species from Belize to Miami, United States (Friendly Forest, 2006).